anderslatif/Kea_DAT_Node.js_2024_Spring/00._Course_Material/00._Meta_Course_Material/exam_requirements.md

 ### Frontend

-* Plain HTML template engines or Svelte are okay.
+* Plain HTML, template engines or Svelte (/kit) are okay.

 * Use Fetch.